sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="deleteMessageById"></a>
 # **deleteMessageById**
-> deleteMessageById(apiToken, channelType, channelUrl, messageId)
+> Object deleteMessageById(apiToken, channelType, channelUrl, messageId)

 Delete a message